John Gossweiler: Biography

 Gossweiler studied horticulture in Zurich, Stuttgart and Dresden, later spending four years in London at the Royal College of Science in South Kensington, and 1897-98 at the Royal Botanic Gardens, Kew.
 He was inspired by William Turner Thiselton-Dyer while at Kew, and went on to work for the government of Angola in the country's botanical garden in Luanda, where he remained until his death in 1952.

 Arriving in Angola, Gossweiler found the garden far from complete, and started collecting in the coastal area around Luanda and the Malanje Plateau.
 In 1905 he studied the indigenous plant sources of rubber of the Cuando-Cubango and Bié Plateau regions and collected many novel plants along the Okavango River.

 The 'Cazengo Colonial Garden', the botanical garden of which Gossweiler would be director, was finally ready by 1907.
 Located on the site of an abandoned plantation, Gossweiler stocked it with indigenous species and plants from Sri Lanka, Goa, Malaysia and Tropical America.
 His collection of pressed specimens steadily grew.
 In 1915/16 he worked in Subliali, Pango Munga, the rainforest region of Mayombe, and near the source of the Zanza River, where he was accompanied by his wife Martha.

-Following World War I Gossweiler worked for the 'Fomento Geral de Angola' from 1919-1926, during which time he made substantial collections along the southern bank of the Congo River, in the Dembos region and at Quiçama.
+Following World War I Gossweiler worked for the 'Fomento Geral de Angola' from 1919 to 1926, during which time he made substantial collections along the southern bank of the Congo River, in the Dembos region and at Quiçama.
 In 1927 Gossweiler rejoined the government service and worked at starting an experimental cotton station in Catete, travelling to Amboim in 1932 to investigate coffee plant diseases.
 His collections grew with plants from the mist forest south of Cazengo.
 He then spent some time in Portugal at the University of Coimbra and the Colonial Garden in Lisbon, working on his collections.